Migration from Cornucopia

 .

-A drawback to crate-based codegen is that cargo
+A drawback to crate-based code generation is that cargo

 won't publish crates with path dependencies meaning you either can't publish a crate that depends on Clorinde or you will need to publish the Clorinde crate separately.